“Stay Indoors” is what the government and the news channel advice whenever the pollution reaches a higher level in the cities.

 As discussed above, scientists refer these fine particles as MPPS.

-Larger particles such as pollen, mold spores, etc. are filtered out in the nose and throat.
+Larger particles such as pollen, mould spores, etc. are filtered out in the nose and throat.

 But, some microscopic particles easily enter into the lungs and may damage our health.
-It may carry pathogens of a serious disease.
+It may carry pathogens of severe disease.
 Patients of allergies and Asthma suffers the most.

-So, it is really important to filter out large as well as small particles from the air.
+So, it is essential to filter out large as well as small particles from the air.

 What Is a HEPA Filter?